Gen-DBA: Generative Database Agents: Motivating Premise and the Vision

-The current state of AI4DB systems closely mirrors the state of AI in Natural Language Processing (NLP) from about five years ago.
-This is not coincidental, given the relatively late adoption of AI in database systems.
-However, over the recent years, in the search for a Move\,37 moment, there has been a dramatic shift in the AI paradigm, particularly with the emergence of Large Language Models (LLMs)~\cite{BrownMRSKDNSSAA20,Radford2019LanguageMA,Radford2018ImprovingLU,abs-2302-13971,abs-2303-08774,abs-2401-02954}, Vision-Language models (VLMs)~\cite{abs-2407-07726,RadfordKHRGASAM21,AlayracDLMBHLMM22}, and Vision Language Action models (VLAs)~\cite{abs-2504-16054,abs-2410-24164,KimPKXB0RFSVKBT24}.
-These are large-scale Transformer-based models with millions to billions of parameters, pre-trained on heterogeneous, internet-scale datasets using self-supervised or unsupervised learning objectives.
-Given the success of these models in their respective domains and in our own pursuit of a Move\,37 for database systems, it is evident that a paradigm shift in how we design AI4DB systems is needed.
-Rather than following typical incremental trajectories, AI4DB systems should leapfrog directly into the generative, foundational paradigm that has already transformed language, vision, and robotics, among other domains. {This serves as the motivation behind Gen-DBA, a step towards realizing a foundational generative model within the landscape of database systems. }
+\textbf{Vision. } The current state of ML4DB research closely mirrors that of ML in NLP, Computer Vision, and Robotics roughly five years ago.
+This is not coincidental, given the relatively late adoption of ML in database systems.
+In recent years, however, ML has undergone a dramatic paradigm shift, driven by the emergence of Large Language Models (LLM, for short)~\cite{BrownMRSKDNSSAA20,Radford2019LanguageMA,Radford2018ImprovingLU,abs-2302-13971,abs-2303-08774,abs-2401-02954}, Vision Language Models (VLM, for short)~\cite{abs-2407-07726,RadfordKHRGASAM21,AlayracDLMBHLMM22}, and Vision Language Action models (VLA, for short)~\cite{abs-2504-16054,abs-2410-24164,KimPKXB0RFSVKBT24}.
+These large-scale Transformer-based models, with millions to billions of parameters, are pre-trained on heterogeneous, internet-scale datasets using self-supervised or unsupervised objectives.
+Given the success and widespread adoption of these models across their respective domains, it is evident that ML4DB requires a similar paradigm shift.
+Rather than continuing along the incremental, task-specific trajectories, where we build \textit{specialist} models pertaining to a single configuration in the five-dimensional optimization landscape, \textit{ML4DB systems should leapfrog directly into the generative, foundational paradigm that can share knowledge across the five axes}.
+This foundational paradigm enables effective knowledge transfer both within and across axes, reduces startup and operational costs, and improves portability to unseen deployment scenarios.
+This has the potential to provide a more scalable and sustainable approach to database optimization in general.
+This vision motivates \sys{}, a step toward realizing a foundation model for optimizing databases.

-The rest of this paper proceeds as follows.
-Section~\ref{sec:gendba} presents the recipe for Gen-DBA.
-Section~\ref{sec:generations} outlines different generations of Gen-DBA characterized by how and what mode of information they leverage for database engine optimization.
-Section~\ref{sec:challenges} presents challenges associated with realizing a Gen-DBA.
-Section~\ref{sec:init} presents our initial efforts towards realizing this vision.
-Section~\ref{sec:related_work} discusses related work.
-Finally, Section~\ref{sec:conclusion} concludes the paper.